jantonioavalos/jantonioavalos/src/content/posts/portfolio-search-experience.md

 Two months after the release, we got these results:

-> Support requests were reduced by 38%.
-> So users found easier to get to the resources they needed.
+> Users found it easier to get to the resources they needed.
+Support requests were reduced by 38%.

-1. 20% less _time-on-screen_ at the search results page.
-So people found a useful link within the top items.
+1. People found useful links within the top items.
+The search results page registered 20% less _time-on-screen_.
-2. Increase the _conversions_ from search to training, download or buy
-3. Increase the _time-on-screen_ at end-pages
+2. Direct links (downloads, trainings, etc.) increased 60% by _conversions_ from search.
+3. The end-pages (product details) register a 12% more _time-on-screen_.

-4. Reduction of the _bounce rate_ through navigational pages
+> People preffered to search instead of navigate, so the _bounce rate_ through navigational pages increased.
-5. Decrease _support requests_ to get details, assets or advice

-[For the business, user and team]

 ## Lessons from leading this project

+### Research justifies design and corrects business requirements

-- **Research changed the game.** We were used to receive a list of features that managers wanted in a screen or application so we could provide the "UI" to Developers.
-This was my first project as UX Design Lead, so I introduced research and analysis activities into the backlog.
-That changed the course of the project several times and we learned to use UX process into a Scrum workflow.
+We used to receive a list of screen's features from management to provide the _design_ to Developers.
+But I introduced research activities into the backlog.
+That adjusted the design several times as we were learning from insights.

-- **Communication was key to avoid rework.** At the same time of this project, a UI Designer was working in the Header redesign.
-Since we were part of the same UX/UI Team we could share insights and files to keep our mockups proposals updated.
+### Communication was key to avoid rework

+At the same time, another UX Design Lead was working in the Header's redesign.
+Since we were part of the same UX/UI Team, we could share insights and files to keep our designs updated.
--

 ---

-This project was delivered by January 2019.
+This project was delivered by the end of 2018.
 The current and updated implementation can be found at [nxp.com](https://www.nxp.com/)'s search bar.

 ---